surma/surma.dev/content/things/compile-js.md

 Both the blog post, but especially the proof-of-concept implementation follows the principles of [evolutionary design].
-I took many, many shortcuts and left many parts of this system incomplete to achieve something function.
-I hope despite the handwaviness that there's still some interesting bits in here for you.
+I took many, many shortcuts and left many parts of this system incomplete as I prioritized making it over the finish line.
+I hope despite the shortcuts and handwaviness that there's still some interesting bits in here for you.

 ## The Spark